 This important coverage helps with losses caused by mechanical failure of nearly any equipment, including heating, ventilation, and air conditioning (HVAC) systems, tanning beds, and computers.
 Equipment breakdown coverage pays for damage caused by internal sources like power surges and motor burnout.

-Salon owners may need equipment breakdown insurance for the machinery housed in buildings they own.
-If they operate their business out of an owned property, they’re likely responsible for repairs to boilers and air conditioning units in that property.
-However, even owners who rent space often depend on equipment that’s expensive to repair and may take out coverage for it.
+Salon owners may need equipment breakdown insurance for the machinery housed in their buildings.
+If they operate their business out of an owned property, they’re likely responsible for repairs to boilers and air conditioning units.
+However, even owners who rent space often depend on expensive equipment and may take out coverage for it.

 Additional Hair Salon Insurance Policies